It's possible to boost the value of your loyalty points by up to four times without spending a penny.

 Earn Tesco points with E.on

 E.on energy customers can earn Tesco Clubcard points, if you're on one of its tariffs with rewards.
-You can choose to receive your E.on rewards either as money off your bill, or Clubcard points.
+You can choose to receive your E.on rewards either as vouchers for high street retailers or Clubcard points.

-Every £10 in E.on rewards gives you 1,000 Clubcard points, which are worth up to £40 in Clubcard Rewards.
+Customers can earn up to 1,500 E.on reward points each year which can be exchanged for an equivalent number of Clubcard points.
+This is only £15 off Tesco shopping but can be worth up to £60 in Clubcard Boost Rewards.
 Choose to take your E.on rewards as Clubcard points and register your Clubcard with E.on.

-A maximum 4,000 Clubcard points can be earned with E.on.
-It's NOT worth switching to Eon purely for this, switch to the cheapest provider for your postcode and energy use.
+It's NOT worth switching to E.on purely for this, switch to the cheapest provider for your postcode and energy use.
 See the Cheap Gas & Elec guide for info on how to do it.

 Tesco Credit Card.
 An additional 1 point per £4 spend

 The Tesco Credit Card pays you 1 point per £4 you spend, which if redeemed in-store at Tesco is a rather paltry 0.25% return on spending.
-Trade them in for Clubcard Rewards and it becomes a more respectable 0.75% or 1%.
+Trade them in for Clubcard Boost tokens and it becomes a more respectable 0.75% or 1%.

 Join Tesco's clubs.
 They send special extra points vouchers